 A frequent complaint of patients with a variety of cardiac diseases, dyspnea is ordinarily one of four types.
 The most common is exertional dyspnea, which usually means that the underlying condition is mild because it requires the increased demand of exertion to precipitate symptoms.
 The next most common is paroxysmal nocturnal dyspnea, characterized by the patient awakening after being asleep or recumbent for an hour or more.
 This symptom is caused by the redistribution of body fluids from the lower extremities into the vascular space and back to the heart, resulting in volume overload; it suggests a more severe condition.
 Third is orthopnea, a dyspnea that occurs immediately on assuming the recumbent position.
 The mild increase in venous return (caused by lying down) before any fluid is mobilized from interstitial spaces in the lower extremities is responsible for the symptom, which suggests even more severe disease.
 Finally, dyspnea at rest suggests severe cardiac disease.

 Dyspnea is not specific for heart disease, however.
 Exertional dyspnea, for example, can be due to pulmonary disease, anemia, or deconditioning.
 Orthopnea is a frequent complaint in patients with chronic obstructive pulmonary disease and postnasal drip.
-A history of “two-pillow orthopnea” is of little value unless the ...
+A history of “two-pillow orthopnea” is of ...